Skip to content

 Tax Incentive Programs

-Tax incentive programs serve to lower the cost of doing business for Ohio's small businesses, including those in the lodging industry.
-By offering tax credits, abatements, and exemptions, these initiatives make it more financially viable for these businesses to expand, renovate, or invest in marketing and other growth activities.
+Tax incentive programs serve to lower the cost of doing business for Ohio's small businesses.
+By offering tax credits, abatements, and exemptions, these initiatives make it more financially viable for businesses to expand, renovate, or invest in marketing and other growth activities.
+Ohio's Job Creation Tax Credit (JCTC), for example, provides a refundable tax credit to businesses that create new jobs above a defined wage threshold.
+The state also offers sales tax exemptions on qualifying equipment purchases, which can significantly reduce the upfront cost of expanding operations or upgrading machinery.
+These programs are especially valuable for capital-intensive businesses in manufacturing, distribution, and technology.

 Each program has its own application process and eligibility requirements.
 Ohio's small businesses should thoroughly review these before applying to ensure they meet the necessary criteria and can optimally benefit from the available funding options.